roman-milk/roman-milk.github.io/a-shed-summer-and-scarborough.md

  The small bathroom had been big enough for my mother to kneel and suck my cock as the huge taps pumped gallons of hot water into a claw-footed bath.
 The bath itself took up half the room, and seemed as big as a rowing boat, easily big enough for two.

  "Mum," I moaned when my mother fixed her eyes on mine.
 Her lips stretched around my girth, while the cock-head inside her mouth bulged against one cheek.
-Report_Story #5